 Still, the complex issue of KAP’s power supply has already become a burden to the country’s economy and even endangered the stability of the government, leaving the coalition partners split over the ways out of the problem.
 The DPS-led government intended to amend this year’s budget bill and transfer the company’s electricity debt of EUR 61mn to the state – but failed to convince the parliament to support the rebalance and withdrew the proposal on Aug 1.

 However, power producer EPCG has said that it will not sign a new supply contract with KAP until it receives these EUR 61mn.
 For the time being, the question of how to settle KAP’s debt to EPCG remains open – but if the government wants to sign a long-term supply deal with EPCG and especially if it hopes to be in a position to negotiate favourable prices for KAP, it would certainly need to clear the outstanding debts first.
 Otherwise, it will not be able to meet the only requirement of KAP’s potential savior - Germany’s HGL, and will risk losing a much needed investment.

-Moreover, the split between coalition partners DPS and SDP is precisely over KAP’s electricity bills being transferred to the taxpayer.
+Moreover, the split between the coalition partners DPS and SDP is precisely over transferring KAP’s electricity bills to the taxpayer.
 This means DPS might face new difficulties in convincing SDP the state should continue subsidising the aluminium firm’s electricity price in order to lure the foreign investor.

 Evolution Equity Partners announced on 17 July the final closing of a new fund with total capital commitments of $125mn to make investments in cybersecurity and next generation enterprise software ... more